mik-tf/openedx-ha/README.md

 ## Prerequisites

-- 4 mini PCs with IPv6 connectivity via Mycelium
+- 4 mini Ubuntu 24.04 PCs with IPv6 connectivity via Mycelium
+  - For more information consult this [Mycelium cluster repo](https://github.com/mik-tf/mcluster) and this [ISO Boot Maker repo](https://github.com/mik-tf/isobootmaker)
 - SSH access to all nodes
 - A domain name with access to DNS settings
 - Basic understanding of Kubernetes concepts